 graduate student researcher

 Melissa is a graduate student researcher at Cal Poly San Luis Obispo with a bachelor's degree in marine biology and conservation.
 During her undergraduate career, she conducted research on the molecular impacts of prolonged fasting on northern elephant seal pups.
 She has also explored her passion for marine mammals by taking part in marine mammal rescue and rehabilitation, teaching ocean science to children, and conducting marine mammal population surveys.
 She is excited to continue studying marine mammal physiology by investigating the effects of environmental stress on Weddell seals in Antarctica.
-She plans to pursue a PhD in marine biology, focusing primarily on real-world applications to positively impact marine mammal care and conservation.
+She is currently pursuing a PhD at the City University of New York, focusing primarily on real-world applications to positively impact marine mammal care and conservation.

 Sophie whoriskey, dvm